Table of Contents

-These notes are gathered from various places.
-When I can, I give credits and links, but even if I don't, they are certainly not original ideas.
+These notes have been gathered from various sources.
+I provide credits and links whenever possible, but even where omitted, these are certainly not original ideas.

 Sequence Learning in RNNs

-A example to sequence is a set of words in English.
-Sequence learning and transforming allows computers to translate this sequence to another language.
+An example of a sequence is a set of words in a sentence.
+Sequence learning and transformation allow computers to translate one sequence into another language.

-Or if no target exists, RNNs predict next element in a sequence.
-The prediction blurs the line between supervised and unsupervised learning.
+Alternatively, if no explicit target exists, RNNs can predict the next element in a sequence.
+This type of prediction often blurs the line between supervised and unsupervised learning.

 Models with State

-With hidden states, it's much easier to achieve more complex tasks.
+By incorporating hidden states, it becomes much easier to perform complex tasks:

 Similarity to Quantum Mechanics

-In Feed Forward Neural Nets, hidden state is not observable.
-Similar to Quantum state?
+In Feed-Forward Neural Networks (FFNNs), the hidden state is not directly observable.
+Is this similar to a quantum state?

 Two Earlier Models